Hill International: Activist management

-The Bulldog Investors proxy battle ended in the election of three independent directors to the board replacing three entrenched directors, another director resigned, majority voting for the election of directors was implemented, the company committed to reduce its board to seven members over time, and an annual advisory vote on executive compensation was instituted.
+The Bulldog Investors proxy battle ended in the election of three independent directors to the board, replacing three tenured directors.
+After another director resigned, majority voting for the election of directors was implemented, the company committed to reduce its board to seven members over time, and an annual advisory vote on executive compensation was instituted.

-After the sale of the Construction Claims Group was finalized in May 2017, David L. Richter, CEO since 2014, stepped down from the role and left the firm.
+After the sale of the Construction Claims Group was finalized in May 2017, David L. Richter, CEO since 2014, stepped down and left the firm.
 Named as interim CEO was Paul Evans, who joined Hill's board in August 2016 as one of three new members nominated by Hill activist investor Bulldog Investors.
-Evans had been vice president, Chief Financial Officer, and Treasurer of MYR Group.
-Evans stated that, "This company on a contract margin basis does very well.
-Something happens with this company when we take that number down to the bottom line.
-So we're going to look at all costs and where we have to make adjustments."
+Evans had been Vice President, Chief Financial Officer, and Treasurer of MYR Group.

-Following the sale of the Construction Claims Group, Hill underwent several major layoffs in administrative staff.[9]
+Following the sale of the Construction Claims Group, Hill underwent several major layoffs in staff.
 Hill was then unable to complete required quarterly operating statements since the first quarter of 2017.
-As a result of its failure to file its Quarterly Report on Form 10-Q for the fiscal quarter ended June 30, 2017 ("Form 10-Q") (or any subsequent Form 10-Qs), the NYSE informed the Company that, under the NYSE's rules, the company had six months from August 15, 2017 to file the Form 10-Q with the SEC.
+As a result of its failure to file its Quarterly Report on Form 10-Q for the fiscal quarter ended June 30, 2017 ("Form 10-Q") (or any subsequent Form 10-Qs), the NYSE informed the Company that, under the NYSE's rules, the company had six months from August 15, 2017, to file the Form 10-Q with the SEC.
 This extension was further extended to July 16, 2018.
 Hill was also late submitting its Form 10-Ks and annual report.
-Hill stated the reason for these delays was that it was continuing to compile information regarding, and complete the proper accounting and related tax treatment of, the sale of the Construction Claims Group which was completed in May 2017, and to assess the company's accounting for comprehensive income (loss) in conjunction with the accounting for the sale of the Construction Claims Group.However, through this period of adjustment, and despite a call to re-focus on U.S. projects, Hill continued to win more international (11) than U.S. (8) contracts for its services.
+Hill stated the reason for these delays was that it was continuing to compile information regarding, and complete the proper accounting and related tax treatment of, the sale of the Construction Claims Group which was completed in May 2017, and to assess the company's accounting for comprehensive income (loss) in conjunction with the accounting for the sale of the Construction Claims Group.

+However, throughout this period of adjustment, Hill continued to win large international (11) and U.S. (8) contracts for its services.

 Refocus on growth

 Hill completed its restatement, became current with its filings, and named Raouf Ghali as the company's permanent CEO in late 2018.
-Entering 2019, and with the departure of the activist management team, the company is re-focusing on profitable growth and re-emphasizing its core project management businesses, while also expanding into facilities management and advisory services.
+Entering 2019, and with the departure of the activist management team, the company re-focused on profitable growth and re-emphasized its core project management businesses, while also expanding into facilities management and advisory services.